 The surveyor uses this data to establish land boundaries and lot dimensions.
 Next, the surveyor travels to the site to examine the land, locate permanent structures, establish property corners, and map property lines.
 Our technicians use these details to prepare a comprehensive sketch.

 Our surveyors analyze the property data to ensure all measurements are correct.
 Once complete, our quality control team reviews the draft and prepares the final plan.
-The report is sent to customers via email for immediate access.
+The boundary survey report is sent to customers via email for immediate access.

 How Are Boundary Survey Costs Calculated?

+How much does a boundary survey cost?
+The total cost will depend on the specific details of your property.
 Boundary survey costs depend on a variety of factors and therefore are priced on a case-by-case basis.
 Determining the survey’s cost typically depends on the property’s:

 A land surveying company may also consider the time of year when establishing a price.
 If the property’s state, county, or town includes more regulations, surveyors may charge a higher fee to perform additional research.